MHCPPrograms/worlds-documentation/docs/monetization/daily-reward.md

 <!-- This section should indicate any expectations you have of your readers, such as other materials or concepts they should already be familiar with in order to get the most out of your document. -->

-The [basic understanding](https://mhcpcreators.github.io/worlds-documentation/docs/understanding-the-desktop-editor/Worlds-desktop-tools-basics) of the Meta Horizon Wolrd desktop editor is needed.
-But you don't need to have a lot of understanding of TypeScript as everything will be explained with their TypeScript code.
+The [basic understanding](https://mhcpcreators.github.io/worlds-documentation/docs/understanding-the-desktop-editor/Worlds-desktop-tools-basics) of the Meta Horizon World desktop editor is needed.
+But you don't need to have a lot of understanding of TypeScript, as everything will be explained with their TypeScript code.

 As for every monetization doc, you need to be a member of MHCP and have accepted the monetization Terms of Service in the creator portal in order to create in-world items that we will use.
 Find out more about monetization [here](https://developers.meta.com/horizon-worlds/learn/documentation/mhcp-program/monetization/creator-monetization-partner-program)

-Please note that this documentation is based on the version XXXX of the [Daily Rewards Asset Template](https://developers.meta.com/horizon-worlds/learn/documentation/code-blocks-and-gizmos/daily-rewards-asset-template) and could not work for newer versions.
+Please note that this documentation is based on the version of the [Daily Rewards Asset Template](https://developers.meta.com/horizon-worlds/learn/documentation/code-blocks-and-gizmos/daily-rewards-asset-template) published the 4th April 2025.

 ### Document Organization